Coverage Indications, Limitations, and/or Medical Necessity

 The Medicare payment benefit for AMBULANCE services is very restricted.
 AMBULANCE suppliers must understand the benefit and refrain from seeking Medicare payment for services that do not conform to the limited benefit requirements as stated in regulation.
 Physicians and others who order and certify medical necessity of AMBULANCE services must also understand and abide by the limitations of Medicare coverage of AMBULANCE services.

 AMBULANCE transportation is covered when the patient’s condition requires the vehicle itself or the specialized services of the trained AMBULANCE personnel.
-A requirement of coverage is that the needed services of the AMBULANCE personnel were provided and clear clinical documentation validates their medical need and their provision in the record of the service (usually the trip/run sheet).
+A requirement of coverage is that the needed services of the AMBULANCE personnel were provided and clear clinical documentation (that can be handled once you hire any translation service) validates their medical need and their provision in the record of the service (usually the trip/run sheet).

 Emergency AMBULANCE Services